 The Radiologic Technology curriculum is designed to assist students in acquiring the general and technical competencies necessary to enter the radiography profession.
 Radiographers use state of the art equipment to produce diagnostic medical images in a variety of health care settings.

 Respiratory care is a professionally and personally rewarding career with a balanced blend of technology and patient interaction.
 Working under the medical direction of doctors to provide treatment to patients with heart and lung disorders, respiratory therapists are important members of the health care team.

-The surgical technology diploma program at Piedmont Technical College provides a hands-on surgery lab and three semesters of clinical experience to enable students to gain essential surgical skills.
-Students who complete the program are eligible to take the National Board Surgical Technology & Surgical Assisting Certification Exam and upon passing would become certified surgical technologists.
+The surgical technology diploma program at Piedmont Technical College provides a hands-on surgery lab and two semesters of clinical experience to enable students to gain essential surgical skills.
+Students who complete the program are eligible to take the National Board Surgical Technology & Surgical Assisting (NBSTSA) Certification Exam and upon passing would become a certified surgical technologists.